Skip to Main Content

 2. If, prior to your conclusion, you have not yet explained the significance of your findings or if you are proceeding inductively, use the end of your paper to describe your main points and explain their significance.

 The conclusion also provides a place for you to persuasively and succinctly restate the research problem, given that the reader has now been presented with all the information about the topic.
 Depending on the discipline you are writing in, the concluding paragraph may contain your reflections on the evidence presented.
 However, the nature of being introspective about the research you have conducted will depend on the topic and whether your professor wants you to express your observations in this way.
+If asked to think introspectively about the topic, do not delve into idle speculation.
+Being introspective means looking within yourself as an author to try and understand an issue more deeply, not to guess at possible outcomes or make up scenarios not supported by the evidence.

 II.
 Developing a Compelling Conclusion